 Discover the once daily Qsymia for weight management.
 Qsymia is for adults and children 12-17 in combination with a healthy diet and regular exercise.

 For most people with the condition, their high blood pressure is considered “primary” or “essential.”
 This means it’s not a direct result of another condition.
-Primary hypertension is caused by a combination of genetic factors and lifestyle habits.
+Experts don’t fully understand the cause of primary hypertension.
+But it’s likely due to a combination of genetic factors and lifestyle habits.

-You are much more likely to get high blood pressure if you:
+You are more likely to get high blood pressure if you:

 Have a relative with high blood pressure